Return to Films by Latter-day Saint Filmmakers home page

 - Heart of Africa : Thousands of people have seen Mormon missionaries in Africa—at least as represented on a Broadway stage.
 Only a few hundred actually know what it’s like to be a Mormon missionary in Africa.
 They’ve been there and done that.
 Elder Price in The Book of Mormon musical proclaims "A Mormon just believes."
 Elder Price in Heart of Africa says to his Congolese companion: "I don’t have a clue what Jesus looks like.
 I think his skin was closer to your color than mine."
 His Congolese companion, Elder Kando, has spent years as a revolutionary, but is nothing like the war lord Parker and Stone have scripted in their Book of Mormon satire.
 Kando is trying to understand his new religion.
 He has been trained to hate whites and all emblems of colonialism.
 Elder Price is his first Anglo companion.
 As for Price, he is a new missionary, fresh from a farm in Marley, Idaho.
 Together, these missionaries will confront their cultural differences, and the realities of the Congo, including poverty, malaria, and polio.
 They will have to answer Rodney King’s famous question, "Can’t we all just get along?"
 There will be no catchy tunes repeating "Hello" or "Spooky Mormon Hell Dream."
 Instead, the songs will be those which Congolese revolutionaries sing today, in a dialect called Lingala, as well as street music from African musicians.
 This is a film about Mormons, but intended for all.

-- Seven Sisters: Screenplay by Carolyn Hart Bennett of Rexburg, Idaho.
+- Seven Sisters: 13 Teleplays by Carolyn Hart Bennett of Rexburg, Idaho are now available.
 Synopsis: In 1863 the "Amazon" sails from London to New York with 800 emigrating Latter-day Saints on board.
-Among these are seven single young women who are traveling individually.
+Among these are seven unmarried young women who are traveling individually.
 The Priesthood leaders place them together as a family.
-Although they aren't related, as such, they are "sisters" in the gospel, and together, they face the adventures, hardships, and dangers of an ocean voyage.
-No plans are yet in place for production: this screenplay is available to those who may be interested in using it.
-Contact Carolyn at carolyn dot hart dot bennett at gmail dot com (The Seven Sisters Series of books is complete as of October 2014.
-Carolyn's books, Seven Sisters: The Voyage and Seven Sisters: Overland Trek, are available to order from Amazon dot Com or Barnes and Noble dot com)
+Although they aren't related, as such, they are "sisters" in the gospel, and together, they face the adventures, hardships, and dangers of an ocean voyage and crossing America by steamboat, train, and oxen pulled wagons to their Zion home in Utah.
+Contact: carolyn dot hart dot bennett at gmail dot com if you are interested in producing the next big Mormon epic!
+(The Seven Sisters Series of books can be ordered from Amazon dot Com, Barnes and Noble dot com, or iUniverse dot com)

 Other Rumored/Announced Films by Latter-day Saint Filmmakers